mastercomfig/mastercomfig/docs/features.md

 # Features

 ## Customization
+* Fully compatible with custom scripts and configs
 * Extensive commenting for different options
 * Presets to easily fit your use case
 * Extra optional customization settings